 The flower of Romulea hirsuta grows solitary at a branch tip, the flower stem tending to branch and producing a few flowers.
 Flower colours vary from coppery orange or cerise to pink and rose.
 The corolla cup is yellow in the centre.

-There are two variations: The one in picture, R. hirsuta var. hirsuta has dark markings around the lip of the corolla cup where the petal lobes spread around the yellow centre.
-R. hirsuta var. cuprea, lacks the dark ring in the corolla.
-It is found in a more easterly part of the species distribution from Hottentots Holland to the coastal strip east of Bredasdorp.
+There are two varieties: The one in picture, R. hirsuta var. hirsuta, has dark markings around the lip of the corolla cup where the petal lobes spread around the yellow centre.
+R. hirsuta var. cuprea lacks the dark ring in the corolla.
+It is found in a more easterly part of the species distribution, from Hottentots Holland to the coastal strip east of Bredasdorp.

 Flowering happens at the end of winter and early spring (Manning, 2007; Bond and Goldblatt, 1984; iSpot; www.redlist.sanbi.org; www.pacificbulbsociety.org).